Mathématique: Chapter 55

 “You want me to guess?”
 Young asked.

-So he nodded, and tried to give Landry something the man could understand.
-“It wasn’t a Jackson move,” he said.
-“I can see how it looked like one.
+He nodded, and tried to give Landry something the man could understand.
+“It wasn’t a Jackson move.
+I see why it read like one.
 But it wasn’t.”

 “Oh no?”
 Landry asked.

 “I guess I think of my career as already tanked,” Young said.
-“I guess, in the grand scheme of things, riding a desk for thirty years didn’t seem worth much.
+“I guess, in the grand scheme of things, riding a desk for thirty years doesn’t seem worth much.
 Not worth leaving that kid in that cell.
 Not for half a day.
 Not for half a morning.”

-“I don’t dismiss consultants,” Landry said.
+“I don’t dismiss consultants,” Landry growled.

 “For how long?”
 Young asked.